• start here

 • “Back Door” Entrance: accessible from Little Petra (Siq al-Barid), this quieter route follows the Jordan Trail and leads directly to the Monastery (Ad-Deir)

 These 2 entrances are on opposite sides of the site, with the Siq leading to the Treasury in the east (Main Entrance) and the Jordan Trail leading to the Monastery in the west (Back Door).
-For this itinerary, you’ll approach the Monastery through the “back door” on Day 1 and then re-enter and exit again via the Siq on Day 2 (twice if you want to experience Petra By Night), ensuring you experience Petra from multiple perspectives.
+For this itinerary, you’ll enter the site from Little Petra “through the back door” to the Monastery and exit via the Siq on Day 1; then re-enter the site on a spur trail and exit via Wadi Farasa OR the Siq on Day 2 (depending on your energy).
+This route ensures you experience Petra from multiple perspectives, both its most famous AND most spectacular!

 2-day Petra hiking itinerary